Helping Clients File for Chapter 7 in Tyler, TX

 Debts such as spousal or child support payments, student loans, and most tax debts, cannot be discharged by filing a Chapter 7 bankruptcy.
 However, a Chapter 13 bankruptcy case can be filed to deal with these issues.

-With more than 30 years of experience, our Chapter 7 attorneys in Mineola and Tyler, TX have the knowledge of what property is exempt and which of your debts can be dismissed.
+With more than 30 years of experience, our Chapter 7 attorneys in Mineola and Tyler, TX have the knowledge of what personal and real estate property is exempt and which of your debts can be dismissed.
 We can represent you in a Chapter 7 filing and form a plan to help get your finances back on track.